 When will I first see the increase on my bill?
 How will it look on my bill?

-We are committed to working with you so you get the TV plan that’s right for you.
-Please feel free to contact us about your programming needs.
+We are committed to providing a TV plan that’s right for you.
+Contact us at shawdirect.ca/chat to talk about your programming needs.
 We are here to help.

 Is the Canadian Radio-television and Telecommunications Commission (CRTC) involved in regulating Shaw service rates?